The benefits of using a CMMS, and how to evaluate, purchase, and use CMMS software

 To learn more about the total cost of ownership of CMMS software, read this short guide

 Using a CMMS gives you many advantages in optimizing your maintenance program, including improved productivity, cost reduction, less time spent on repairs, more efficient inspections, and decreased downtime.
 In a recent IDC report, we conducted interviews with key facility and maintenance managers at manufacturing, agricultural, and insurance organizations to get their take on why they use Fiix for their maintenance programs.
 Below are just a few of the reasons why they're fans of Fiix's cloud-based CMMS system.
-You can read the full report here.
+You can read the full report here (opens in new tab).

 On average, maintenance teams achieve a 44% efficiency improvement.